-Fetch - It’s winter, but before you know it you and your pup will be playing fetch again.
+Fetch – Christmas may be in Winter, but before you know it you and your pup will be playing fetch again.
 It is recommended that your dog not be left unsupervised with these toys.
 Again, these are for you and your pup.

 - Frisbees: This is a classic fetch toy for dogs.
 If you decide to buy a frisbee for your dog, avoid the hard plastic frisbees.
 Your dog’s teeth need to be protected from the typical frisbee material.
 Look for the frisbees with a rubber-like texture.